rageTrash/TBOIVanillaMultiplierHandler/LibDoc.md

 function Mod:DoCache(player, cacheflag)
     -- prints all Heamolacria multipliers
-    for StatType, Multiplier in pairs(MultiplierManager:GetItemMultipliers(CollectibleType.COLLECTIBLE_HAEMOLACRIA)) do
+    for StatType, Multiplier in pairs(MultiplierManager:GetItem(CollectibleType.COLLECTIBLE_HAEMOLACRIA)) do
         local printMult = 0
         if type(Multiplier) == "function" then
             printMult = Multiplier(_, player)